soulspace-org/overarch/doc/usage.md

 For GraphViz there are a few Visual Studio Code  extensions available that allow previews of the generated Graphviz files.

+The images can be created with the *dot* executable, which resides in the bin directory of the GraphViz installation.

 ### Markdown
 Markdown is used to render textual representations of the views.
 You can use converters to generate other formats like HTML or PDF from markdown.